AdobeDocs/experiences-by-you.en/help/analytics/intro-to-analytics/transitioning-from-other-platforms/transition-from-google-analytics.md

 Both Google and [!DNL Adobe] have some navigable reports that are per-built tables and basic timeline graphs based around a dimension.

-##### 2.1.3.1. [!DNL Adobe] [!DNL Analytics] Reports
+##### 2.1.3.1. [!DNL Adobe Analytics] Reports

-[!DNL Adobe] [!DNL Analytics] also has a Reports section, though this is being phased out in favor of Analysis Workspace.
+[!DNL Adobe Analytics] also has a Reports section, though this is being phased out in favor of Analysis Workspace.
 In fact, end-of-life has been announced for this interface, since Workspace is a more powerful tool.
 Most of these tables can be built and modified with more ease. [!DNL Adobe]'s sections are far more broken out, and this can be daunting:

 ![analytics-site-metrics](assets/ga-to-aa_6.png)